 • Door handles, lift buttons, stair railings, coffee machines, used kitchen appliances and other working materials used by several people are regularly cleaned or disinfected professionally - depending on use, but at least once a day.

-• Regular airing (at least 4 times a day)
+• Regular airing (at least 4 times a day for 10 minutes)

 • Guest linen, tablecloth or similar is replaced after each contact with guests

 • For each group of guests or table, at least one person's personal data must be recorded and stored for 14 days.
 Afterwards the data will be completely destroyed.
 By means of specially made contact cards, first name, surname, telephone number, date, time and table number recorded.
 The data will then be handed in at the reception desk.
 The data is then archived.

 • For events of all kinds, the establishment does not have to record contact details if the organiser of the event assures that a guest list has been recorded.
 The organiser does not have to hand over the guest list to the operator.
 The establishment records the organiser's contact details.